FreesideHull/climax-game-jam/README.md

 Further instructions will be dropped into doc as and when i get chance to write them :)

-Recent changes allow the game to be ran on Linux with *no* (for now) issues
+Recent changes allow the game to be ran on Linux with *no* (for now) issues.
+When updating assets we may come into some issues, these will be fixed without the need for symlinks.